How to Select the Right Coach

 A professional coach can get the best out of untapped talent and be the driving force behind a coachee’s performance success.

-What should organisations consider when looking for the 'right' coach?
+What should organizations consider when looking for the 'right' coach?

-As an organisation keen to secure the right coach for an employee, you may want to consider:
+As an organization keen to secure the right coach for an employee, you may want to consider: